Nazim22/AKS--Cluster-Dev/project.md

 * **Azure Platform:**
     * An active Azure Subscription with Contributor-level permissions.
     * Sufficient vCPU quota for the planned VM and AKS node pools.

 * **Personnel & Stakeholders:**
-    * DevOps Team:** Project lead and primary executors of the POC.
+    * **DevOps Team:** Project lead and primary executors of the POC.
-    * Network Engineering Team:** Required stakeholder for the configuration of the on-premises DNS conditional forwarder.
+    * **Network Engineering Team:** Required stakeholder for the configuration of the on-premises DNS conditional forwarder.
-    * Security & Compliance Team:** Stakeholder for architectural review and approval.
+    * **Security & Compliance Team:** Stakeholder for architectural review and approval.
+---